 Today, the macro-economic environment remains fragile.
-In 2001 inflation in Montenegro reached 21,8 percent, despite the use of the DEM.
+In 2000 inflation in Montenegro reached 25 percent, despite the use of the DEM.
 There has been some recovery in output following the end of the Kosovo conflict.
 Nevertheless it is still estimated to be just about half of the 1990 level.

 In 2000, the consolidated cash deficit of the budget and major extra-budgetary funds reached about DEM 136 million and arrears probably rose by some DEM 64 million (to a total accumulation of some DEM 120 million over 1999-2000).
-To compensate for the periods of high inflation the minimum wage increased from DEM 50 to 80 per month during 2000 and to DEM 90 per month in October 2001.
-This wage increase further aggravated the fiscal burden by increasing both public sector pay and benefit levels.
+Minimum wage increases during 2000, from DEM 50 to 80 per month designed to compensate for the period of high inflation, also aggravated the fiscal burden by increasing both public sector pay and benefit levels.

-Faced with this difficult situation, the government adopted ambitious plans.
-They include cutting expenditure on a range of budget items, liberalising the prices of some key staples, better targeting of social benefits, accelerating restructuring and privatisation and now, freezing the minimum wage.
-To improve revenue, a comprehensive tax reform is also being implemented with donor assistance.
+Faced with this difficult situation, the government has adopted ambitious plans.
+They include cutting expenditure on a range of budget items, liberalising the prices of some key staples, better targeting of social benefits, accelerating privatisation and freezing the minimum wage for at least the remainder of 2001.
+A tax action plan is also being implemented, with donor assistance, to improve revenue.